-What is the 'Core Executive'?
+What is the UK Core Executive?

-It is where key policies are created and conflicts between different parts of Government are sorted out, such how English votes for English laws could be carried out or how much extra funding to give the NHS.
+It is where key policies are created and conflicts between different parts of Government are sorted out, such how English votes for English laws should be carried out or how much extra funding to give the NHS.

 It does include a number of institutions but is best thought of a web of relationships between key people and institutions at the centre of Government power.
 The main elements are:-

 The British Prime Minister and their office

 The office consists of a Chief of Staff, civil servants and political advisers and units who manage the Prime Minister’s contact with the rest of the Core Executive and the Prime Minister’s party and look at policy issues that the Prime Minister is interested in.
 The office also deals with the media.

 The Prime Minister’s closest advisers such as Marcia Williams during Harold Wilson’s Premiership and Alistair Campbell, Tony Blair’s Press Officer can, while still clearly subordinate to the PM, become very influential people.